Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 The Impact of Cybercrime

 The impact of cybercrime is huge and widespread.
 It crosses boundaries to damage individuals and organizations with financial losses, reputational damage, security threats, and operational disruption.
-We have seen in the examples above how the different types of Cybercrime compelled even giant organizations to halt their operations for weeks and pay ransom.
+We have seen in the examples above how the different types of digital crimes compelled even giant organizations to halt their operations for weeks and pay ransom.

 There have been several studies by reputed organizations, including federal reports, to analyze the impact of cybercrime, and the following are some data obtained that illustrates how the different types of Cybercrime are creating losses to organizations and individuals.